Skip to main content

 About

-Dead Wells: The Devil Fragment is a single player role playing game.
+Dead Wells: The Devil Fragment is a single player hack and slash game with fantasy, medieval, historical and dark fantasy themes.
 It was developed by Echo7Project and was released on November 21, 2025.
 It received positive reviews from players.

 Launch foes into the air and juggle them with relentless attacks.
 Backstab and Parry enemies then land a devastating charged attack.
 Build up your combo meter for buffs to change the tide of battle.
 Slay foes and gather devil shards to level up.
 Build into a fighting style of your choice.
 Search every corner of Grimthorn for upgrades and weapons.
 Find Sub-Weapons, Items and G…